coding-the-humanities/Mozilla-Festival/README.md

 Humanizing Code
 ===============

+## What will your session or activity allow people to make, learn or do?

 The world of programming education is currently exploding.
 This talk will both survey the current approaches as well as take a deep dive into the approach-agnostic theoretical